Accessible Transport: what are the challenges?

 Today’s transport systems remain largely inaccessible for people with disabilities.
-Inaccessible transport compromises their equal access to important services, job opportunities, education, overall lifestyle choices and capacity for independent living and reinforces a cycle of poverty.
+Inaccessible transport due to sensory, mobility or cognitive challenges compromises disabled people’s quality of life by restricting their equal access to important services, socialisation opportunities, job opportunities, education and capacity for independent living.

-TRIPS will facilitate local disability groups to deploy this approach in 7 European Cities – Lisbon, Zagreb, Bologna, Cagliari, Brussels, Sofia, Stockholm.
+TRIPS will collaborate with local disability groups to deploy this co-design methodology in 7 European cities: Lisbon, Zagreb, Bologna, Cagliari, Brussels, Sofia, and Stockholm.

 Please contact our team for more information:

 You can view the Executive Summary and Table of contents of the Project Solebay Risk Assessment Methodology Report.